StanislavKamenov/SIdeBarMenu-JS/README.md

 # SIdeBarMenu-JS
-This is a SideBar MenuBar typed on HTML,CSS,JS
+This is a SideBarMenu typed on HTML,CSS,JS

+Without any libraries